 2018 – Submitted the Report to the Legislature: Recommendations for CHW Certification in CT.
 Click here to learn more.

-2018 – Roll out the CHW Advocacy and Education Campaign across the state with Health Equity Solutions and the Hispanic Health Council.
+2019 – Roll out the CHW Advocacy and Education Campaign across the state in partnership Health Equity Solutions and the Hispanic Health Council.
+Click here to view presentation.

 Youth Health Service Corps (YHSC)